SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 --------- | -----------
-scenario_ids | (List of Integer) The ids of scenarios you want in the test run. external | 1 or true to create an external test run.
+scenario_ids | (List of Integer) The ids of scenarios you want in the test run. external | 1 or true to create an external test run. description | (String) The description of the test run.

 <aside class="notice">
 You can create a test run from a subset of tests by specifying the list of scenario ids.